 It is used to develop mobile applications, gaming consoles, and software applications based on databases.
 With 10.45% ratings, Java is featured on the #3 position on the TIOBE index of the most popular programming languages of 2021.

 Job Prospects in Java

 Java developers are perpetually in demand and can expect to earn six-figure salaries depending on their experience, competence, and job location.
-The average salary range for a Java developer is between $51k to 1067k per year.
+The average salary range for a Java developer has an average salary of $110,774 per year.
 When combined with Scala, this can mean a 66% salary hike.

 Why Should You Learn Java?

 - Java follows the “Write Once, Run Anywhere” principle, which means that it is platform-independent.
 Java programs created on one operating system can run on any other operating system supporting Java Virtual Machine.

 - Java is an OOP language that allows code reusability, data abstraction, and easy maintenance.